 Asking for an Expedited Reinstatement

-You may wonder what would happen if everything is going well, you are able to earn enough money to surpass the SGA threshold consistently, and you no longer need SSDI or SSI, but then something goes wrong and you aren’t able to keep working any longer.
-In the unfortunate event that this were to occur, you would have five years from the end of your benefits to ask for an expedited reinstatement.
+You may wonder what would happen if everything is going well, you are able to earn enough money to surpass the SGA threshold consistently, and you no longer need SSDI or SSI, but then three to five years in the future your medical conditions do not allow you keep working any longer.
+In the unfortunate event that this were to occur, you have up to five (5) years from the end of your trial work period to request an expedited reinstatement.
 This would mean that you could ask the SSA to restart your financial benefits without a long wait or a new application.
 Should you find yourself in this position, Disability Services of America would be able to assist with the process of restarting your benefits.